benaziziasmae/Stock_Analysis/README.md

  The excution of this code gave us the following outputs:

-  - First output of this code is a message box asking *what year would you like to run for the analysis on?*
+  - First output of this code is a message box asking *"what year would you like to run the analysis on"?*

 ![Run_time_pop_up_message](/Resources/Pop_up_message.png)